lmandersen/lmandersen/README.md

-- 👋 Hi, I’m @lmandersen
-- 👀 I’m interested in geospatial technology.
+👋 Hi, I’m @lmandersen.
+Currently, I'm the GIS Lab Manager and Adjunct Instructor in the Appalachian State University Department of Geography & Planning.